dietervdwes/TrakCare-Extract-Tool/README.md

 # 2. JavaScript / Node / Puppeteer MRN extraction tool

 This is a more advanced script which needs a few dependencies installed on the PC.
-It interacts with TrakCare Webview to get the MRN numbers using a list of Hospital numbers as supplied to it by a file "AllFolderNumbers.csv" (needs to be in the same directory as the main script file: "index-new.js".
+It interacts with TrakCare Webview to get the MRN numbers using a list of Hospital numbers as supplied to it by a file "foldernumbers.csv" and "AllMRNsToBeScraped.csv" respectively (needs to be in the same directory as the main script file: "index-new.js".

 # Start here if you DID get all the necessary files via a Flash disk from Dieter